 Workout Move #8: Pop-Overs (60 seconds non-stop)

-This exercise is quite fun, and another great full body + cardio move!
-Similar to the Medicine Ball Mountain Climbers, completing a few sets of these “Pop-Overs” (another made up name!) will not only work your arms, but also your core and even your legs.
+This exercise is quite fun, and another great full-body and cardio move!
+Similar to the Medicine Ball Mountain Climbers, completing a few sets of these pop-overs will, not only work your arms, but also your core and even your legs.
 In addition, you can sneakily add some great cardio into your workout.
 I love to do these jumps to the beat of a catchy EDM or dup-step song, and I always find myself fighting against the fatigue in this one!
-That’s how you know it’s working!
+That’s how you know it’s working.

 Exercise Alternate/Too Easy OR Difficult: A nice feature of this move is that it lends really well to personalization throughout a set; (1) simply speed up or reduce the pace of the jumps if you need a challenge or a break, or try to go non-stop for more or less time.
 (2) Try playing around with the height of the bench as well; perhaps a lower or higher base for your hands will create an additional challenge or alleviate some pain you are feeling!
 (3) Lastly, if the move is still too simple, try wearing ankle weights throughout the duration of the set!